eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_rigid_bodies/README.md

 ### Colliders

-To specify the geometry used to perform collision detection, we use the MSFT\_collision\_primitives extension.
+To specify the geometry used to perform collision detection, we use the KHR\_collision\_shapes extension.
 To add collision geometry and enable a node to generate impulses from collision detection, a node's `collider` property is used.
 This property supplies three fields; the `collider` property indexes into the set of top level collision primitives and describes the collision volume used by that node, while the `physicsMaterial` indexes into the top level set of physics materials (see the "Collision Response" section of this document) and the `collisionFilter` indexes into the top level set of collision filters (see the "Collision Filtering" section of this document).

 | |Type|Description|
 |-|-|-|